-Magdalena is an old gold and silver district that is currently the mining centre for five active mines and developments.
+The Santa Gertrudis property is located in the historic Magdalena gold and silver district that is currently the mining centre for several active mines and developments.
 The Santa Gertrudis property was the site of historic heap-leach operations that produced approximately 565,000 ounces of gold between 1991 and 2000.
 Substantial surface infrastructure is already in place on the property including pre-stripped pits, haul roads, water sources and buildings.

 Amelia is one of three deposits that comprise the Trinidad Trend and is the site of a previously operating open-pit gold mine.
 High-grade gold mineralization can be found in multiple parallel structures that commonly correspond to lithological contacts.
 The Amelia deposit strikes east-west for a length of approximately 900 metres and dips steeply to the north.
 Most of the open pit (oxide) material lies between surface and 140 metres depth, while the underground mineral resource below the open-pit mineral resource has been extended to a depth of approximately 700 metres.